An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement: The many HS system onto a spherical wall

+In Fig. \ref{fig:Surface-Tension} we show a plot of the surface tension vs. pressure in the low pressure region, which is also the low-density region.
+Our results are represented parametrically $(\beta\gamma_{\infty}(\rho_{b}),\beta P(\rho_{b}))$ using both, Eq. (\ref{eq:gamma}) and the exact third order virial series $\beta P=\rho_{b}+\frac{2\pi}{3}\rho_{b}^{2}+\frac{5\pi^{2}}{18}\rho_{b}^{3}$.
+The dashed line included in this figure plots previous SPT results taken from Fig. 2 in Ref. \citep{Siderius_2007_b}.
+Since all the plotted SPT versions are nearly indistinguishable in the range of pressure considered, we only include the results of the CS-SPT and CS-SPT$_{M}$ (they collapse on a unique curve) to make easy the examination of consistency between SPT and our result.
+Also, the simulation and thermodynamic integration data from \citep{Heni_2001,Laird_2010} are indicated by filled circles and squares.
+We note that simulation results fall nicely on the SPT curve.
+On the other hand, the exact low-density series adequately fits numerical results over the range $0<\beta P\lesssim0.6$.

-Eq. (\ref{eq:gamma}) exactly reproduces the first two terms (the only known up to present) of the series expansion of $\beta\gamma_{\infty}(\rho_{b})$.
-The above Eqs. are consistent with the Gibbs adsorption isotherm $\Gamma_{\infty}=-\partial\gamma_{\infty}/\partial\mu$.
-Moreover, Eq. (\ref{eq:gamma}) and Eq. (\ref{eq:Gamma}) are in close agreement both with simulation results up to a moderate density $\rho_{b}\simeq0.4$ (see \cite{Laird_2010}) and theoretical results obtained using SPT (see Figs. 2 and 3 in \cite{Siderius_2007_b}).{} As is well known, the important problem in statistical mechanics regarding the dependence of the surface thermodynamic properties on the curvature remains unresolved, even for the HS fluid in contact with hard spherical walls.
-Following the procedure described above and writing the magnitude $X/X_{\infty}$ as a double power series in the variables $R^{-1}$ and $\rho_{b}$, we obtain
+As it is well known, the relevant problem in statistical mechanics regarding the dependence of the surface thermodynamic properties on the curvature remains unresolved, even for the HS fluid in contact with hard spherical walls.
+However, following the procedure described above and writing the magnitude $X/X_{\infty}$ as a double power series in the variables $R^{-1}$ and $\rho_{b}$, we obtain